 - Church archaeology and monasticism

 - Anglo-Saxon Sculpture

 - Historiography of Anglo-Saxon Studies

 - Material culture, memory and commemoration

 - Landscape archaeology

-- Turner, S. Semple, S. J. & Turner, A. (2013).
-Wearmouth and Jarrow: Northumbrian Churches in an Historic Context.
-English Heritage.
+- Turner, S., Semple, S. J. & Turner, A. (2013).
+Wearmouth and Jarrow: Northumbrian Monasteries in an Historic Landscape.
+Hatfield, Hertfordshire: English Heritage.

 - Reynolds, A. & Semple, S. (Published).
 Digging for names: archeology and place-names in the Avebury Region.
 In Sense of Place in Anglo-Saxon England.
 Jones, R. & Semple, S Shaun Tyas.
 76-100.